 Rustling Silk explores the lost civilization of the ancient nomadic horsemen.
-In this full evening multimedia, structured improvisation, dance, music, video, and live painting will combine to uncover our forgotten past–uncivilized, aggressive, and constantly moving–in an innovative and visually rich exploration of humankind’s deep roots in rootlessness.
+In this full evening multimedia, structured improvisation, dance, music, video, and live painting will combine to uncover our forgotten past–aggressive, violent in its logistics, and constantly moving–in an innovative and visually rich exploration of humankind’s deep roots in rootlessness.

 Conceived & directed: Vadim Puyandaev, Erika Tsimbrovsky.

 Performers include: Erika Tsimbrovsky, Vadim Puyandaev, Daniel Bear Davis, Kristen Greco, Kristina Kirshner, Vitali Kononov, Mihyun Lee, and Daisy Phillips.

 Video projection/photography: Said Atabekov

 Rustling Silk is presented as part of CounterPULSE’s Summer Special.
 This performance made possible by CA$H grant from Theatre Bay Area in partnership with Dancers’ Group.

 Rustling Silk was inspired by my childhood landscape: the steppe horizon, infinite line, and the immense flat territory experienced by nomads.
 When I was a child I loved to go to a steppe near my house to sit and observe the monotonous, monochrome landscape with never-changing blue sky and snow mountains far away.
 I dreamed about my future.